EventStore/documentation/docs/cloud/faq/README.md

 The Cloud Console access audit log is in our roadmap, we will present the details of the schedule on the public [roadmap](https://www.eventstore.com/event-store-cloud) page.

+#### Does Event Store have a security policy?

+Event Store Ltd has a security policies in place.

+If you have specific questions please [contact us](https://www.eventstore.com/contact)

 #### Has the system been independently audited?

 Event Store Ltd is aware of the security importance.
 We're treating it is as a high priority.
 Our Cloud offering has been independently audited, and we achieved [SOC 2](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html) and [ISO 27001](https://www.iso.org/isoiec-27001-information-security.html) certification in January 2022.